Please Read How You Can Help Keep the Encyclopedia Free

 Having flourished in the latter part of the seventh century ce, Kumārila Bhaṭṭa was roughly contemporaneous with the Buddhist philosopher Dharmakīrti (whose predecessor Dignāga is significantly engaged by Kumārila), and is widely taken to have exercised an influence on his younger contemporary Śaṅkara (fl. c.
 710).
 He wrote, then, at a time of profoundly significant philosophical activity in India, contributing much to a pan-Sanskritic discourse—sometimes referred to as pramāṇa-śāstra, or “technical literature on reliable epistemic warrants”—that was characterized by shared standards of rationality and inter-traditional influence.
 Increasingly pressed by philosophically polyglot proponents of rival schools of thought, Indian philosophers at this time were in an unprecedentedly good position to work out the entailments of their various commitments, and philosophical traditions quickly developed in subtlety and sophistication from this point on.

 Characteristic of this period of inter-traditional debate is the legendary account of Kumārila as having studied for a time at the famous Buddhist monastic university at Nālandā, then in its prime; based on the mastery of Buddhist doctrine gained in this way, Kumārila is said to have been able decisively to counter Buddhist philosophical positions.
 According to a Buddhist variation on such legendary reflections of the state of philosophical contestation (one recorded by the 17th-century Tibetan historian Tāranātha), Kumārila is indeed represented as having defeated various lesser Buddhist thinkers in debate; his reputation prompts the Buddhist Dharmakīrti, in turn, to go in disguise to study with Kumārila, from whom Dharmakīrti learns the secrets to his success and then bests him in debate, converting Kumārila and his followers to Buddhism.
-As history, such accounts are surely as suspect as the view (still widely attested in much Indian scholarship) that Kumārila's dialectical successes are chiefly to be credited for the decline of Indian Buddhism; nevertheless, these traditions confirm at least that Kumārila was a formidable philosophical opponent of his Buddhist counterparts.
+As history, such accounts are surely as suspect as the view (still attested in some Indian scholarship) that Kumārila's dialectical successes are chiefly to be credited for the decline of Indian Buddhism; nevertheless, these traditions confirm at least that Kumārila was a formidable philosophical opponent of his Buddhist counterparts.
 It is fitting, then, that among the sources for studying Kumārila's thought should be not only the texts of such Mīmāṃsaka commentators on his work as Uṃveka Bhaṭṭa (fl. c.
 710), Pārthasārathimiśra (fl. c.
 1075), and Sucaritamiśra (c.1120), but also the Buddhist Śāntarakṣita (c.725–788), whose massive Tattvasaṃgraha extensively engages (and quotes from the works of) Kumārila.